wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

     Press `Ctrl + Shift + P` on Windows and Linux, or `Shift + ⌘ + P` on a Mac and type `Ballerina: Update Ballerina Integrator` to update the installed Ballerina distribution.

 ## Step 4: Develop automation in VSCode
-1. Go to the Devant automation overview page and click **Develop automation in VSCode**.
+1. Goto the Overview page of the integration you have created and click **Develop automation in VSCode**.
 This will clone your project and open in Ballerina Integrator.
 2. In Ballerina Integrator design view, click **Add Artifact**.
 3. Select **Automation** from the Constructs menu.
+Since **Automation** is chosen from the Devant console, other options are disabled.
 4. Click **Create** to create an automation.
 This directs you to the automation diagram view.
 5. Click **+** after the **Start** node to open the node panel.
 6. Select **Call Function** and select **println**.